baFILA001/Customer-Segmentation-On-Market-Data/README.md

 # Market Data Customer Segmentation

-This Python script focuses on customer segmentation using market data.
+This Project focuses on customer segmentation using market data.
 The goal is to group customers based on various attributes and behavior patterns to better understand and target different market segments.

 ## Table of Contents
 - [Introduction](#introduction)